Creating a continuity plan for your business

 Business continuity plans are useful because they allow you to prepare for the unexpected, manage risks and ensure your business can remain stable.
 If you prepare, then so can your staff, allowing them to know their roles in an emergency and business can run like daily.
 It’s about maintaining normalcy.

-If you’re expanding your business, you might also want to get better insurance coverage.
-By having a continuity plan, it has been found that you’ll be entitled to additional types of insurance, opening up new markets.
+If you are expanding your business, you might also want to get better insurance coverage.
+By having a continuity plan, it has been found that you will be entitled to additional types of insurance, opening up new markets.
 Insurance firms also offer discounts on premiums if a client has a reliable continuity plan.